Black-Capped Chickadee Nesting Habits a Close Look

 Egg Laying and Incubation Season

-Chickadees egg laying season may begin as early as late April and go into July.
+Chickadees begin laying eggs as early as late April and can go into July.
 Weather, along with the health and age of the female plays a part in determining when she lays eggs.

 Healthy older females begin laying earlier than younger, less experienced females.